Haaffiiizzz/Common_Items_Currency_Converter/README.md

 A currency converter where users can check the value of one currency against another using prices of commodities from different countries.
 The data used in this project was manually sourced by me.
-Using that data, I have created an API for easy access to any other programme
+Using that data, I have created an API for easy access to any other programmers!